 2. Map Out Your Existing Layout

-It’s important that you map your layout as it is, flaws and all.
-Clearly distinguish where each individual work station is located in addition to the locations for inventory, quality control (QC) and inspection, and any beams or pillars within the various work places.
+You must map your layout as it is, flaws and all.
+Clearly distinguish where each work station is located in addition to the locations for inventory, quality control (QC) and inspection, and any beams or pillars within the various workplaces.

 4. Record Distance and Time Traveled